openstack/api-site/firstapp/source/networking.rst

 This will enable us to build networking topologies that separate public traffic accessing the application from traffic between the API and the worker components.
-We also introduce load balancing for resilience, and create a secure backend network for communication between the database, webserver, file storage, and worker components.
+We also introduce load balancing for resilience, and create a secure back-end network for communication between the database, webserver, file storage, and worker components.

 .. warning:: This section assumes your cloud provider has implemented the